 1859 | Breakfast Creek, Brisbane, QLD, Five police destroy Aboriginal camps near Breakfast Creek, kill and injure at least two of the 100 Aboriginal camp residents. |

-September 1859 | Near Brisbane, QLD, shooting of an Aboriginal woman and injuries to two children |
+September 1859 | Near Brisbane, QLD, Shooting of an Aboriginal woman and injuries to two children |

 Early 1860s | "Waterview".
 North Bundaberg, QLD |